Ruling Passion – A Musical Comedy About Richard III

 It was through their mutual friend BB KING that Deborah and Dennis met back in the early ’70s.
 It was after Dennis expressed aloud that he wanted to compose music for the stage.
 When his long-time mentor, dear friend and “second father” (as B.B. calls himself), the blues legend said he knew the perfect person to introduce him to.
 It would be DETROIT ENTERTAINMENT REPORTER and CRITIC DEBORAH OSMENT RYAN.
 “Timing seems right for you two creative-types to finally meet”, was the way B.B. put it.
 So they did.

 It happened when we were “running on the road” with him, (as B.B. calls the way family and friends have to catch up with him while he’s working on tour).
 This was when B.B. was becoming more and more popular, and thus one of his MOTOR CITY gigs was for two weeks in one place.
 There our foursome got to spend some quality time together (and in a quality place, too, for it was the then-new DEARBORN TOWN CENTER).
 B.B., who admittedly loves to oftentimes play “Mother Hen” with such close friends, managed to steer the two creative-types to many a late-night coffee klatch (held in B.B.’s suite after his performances).
 It was the days of his being able to walk freely amongst the huge Dearborn Center; saying “let me walk you home” meaning we’d go from our adjoining suite down the hall, then we’d walk him back to his suite.
-Then we’d stop, looking over the balcony railing people-watching.
+Then we’d stop, look over the balcony railing and begin our people-watching.
 (Imagine the scene.
-The four of us being so free just to be!)
-In addition, Deborah-the-music-reporter managed to get other blues legends to come ’round for conversations of the musical kind.
-(Read: Jam Sessions!)
+The four of us being so free… just to be! ) In addition, Deborah-the-music-reporter managed to get other blues legends to come ’round for conversations of the musical kind.
+(Read: Jam Sessions! )

 It was during those wonderful weeks in Detroit that Deborah and Dennis spoke of collaborating on a couple of future projects.
 One such project discussed was her idea of a “Musical Comedy about Richard III”.
 That idea appealed to the Composer-in-Chandler.
 She said she would get back to Dennis after she wrote the book and lyrics so that he could write the music.

 For Deborah, the play took on a less favorable focus.
-To explain, after she moved from Detroit to L.A. (reasoning that more opportunity might come her way to do creative writing), she set what should have been for her, easily attainable goals: Become a screenwriter; make movies that make money so plays could be mounted.
-(Not just her own plays but those of other writers, too.)
-Her dream lost its luster when one of her sons, David Ryan was killed tragically in an accident caused by a drunken driver (on a Hollywood freeway).
+To explain, after she moved from Detroit to L.A. (reasoning that more opportunity might come her way to do creative writing), she set what would have been for her, easily attainable goals.
+She wanted to become a screenwriter and make movies that made money.
+Then that money could be used to mount plays.
+Not just her own plays but those of other writers, too.
+Her dream lost its luster when one of her sons was killed tragically in an accident caused by a drunken driver (on a Hollywood freeway).
+“Ruling Passion” is dedicated to her son, DAVID RYAN.

 Thus, bittersweet were the rewards of a successful first reading of the play.
-It was held in 1990 before an audience of Shakespearean actors at THE AMERICAN CENTER FOR MUSIC THEATRE.
-Deborah called Dennis from L.A. to inform her then-convalescing collaborator that “the music was overwhelmingly received!”
-“Incredible music, who is this composer?
-To quote the lamented, late NORM MAYBAUM, (then considered the premiere theatre figure and power behind the famed WESTWOOD THEATRE).
+It was held before an audience of Shakespearean actors at THE AMERICAN CENTER FOR MUSIC THEATRE (on Hollywood Boulevard.)
+Deborah called Dennis from L.A”. to inform her then-convalescing collaborator that “the music was overwhelmingly received!”… “Incredible music, who is this composer?”… “What’s he doing in Cleveland?”…to quote the lamented, late NORM MAYBAUM.
+He was then considered a premiere theatre figure and amongest the powers behind the famed Westwood Theatre.

-The next move in mounting the play would be a matter of money, they were told.
-That is, a budget big enough to buy lots of stage armor and horses, too.
-Then 9/11 hit and of course we all are forever changed… including theatre priorites and budgets.
+The next move in mounting the play “would be a matter of money”, they were told.
+That is, a budget big enough to buy lots of stage armor and horses.
+Needless to say, for Dennis the rave reviews of the music was good news while at the same time frustrating news.
+It took a long, long “coming out of the woods” on a personal financial level, too.
+Time marched on.
+Then 9/11 hit… and of course all was forever changed.
+(That included theatrical projects and their budgets. too).